Name: Swati Anand

 I quit my job immediately after graduation and began working again only in 2014.
 Today I manage Learning & Development and Quality Assurance at the hotel Dusit Thani Dubai.
 During the break I focused on some personal priorities and learned more about management in the 2 years of not working than I did during 10 years of work experience.
 This was also the time where all the theory from the program was put to practical use.

 Q6.
 Can you give an example of a time when you put the things you learned at Middlesex to practical use?

 Dr. Lien Els taught the practice of reflection with great passion.
 At the time it was a bit abstract for most of us, but now I use it each day for self-development.
 Oddly it is the single most important topic to take away.
 It might be difficult to grasp at first, but once you get it, you will evolve as a person.
 You learn to understand your own actions, see from others’ perspectives, resolve conflicts, and generally become more effective.

 Q7.
 What made you choose the industry you work in and what are its pros and cons?

 Hospitality was not a chosen career path, rather it happened by default.
 I was a qualified pilot, although not a trained one, and failed to meet a medical requirement to apply for a commercial licence.
-I then took up the first job that came my way and have not looked back since then.
-There are no regrets as the industry has a great working environment that invests in its people like none other.
+I then took up the first job that came my way and have not looked back since.
+There are no regrets as the industry has a great working environment that invests in its people like no other.
 We place great emphasis on teamwork, diplomacy and respect.